kcrans/titi-monkey-tech/README.md

 6. Results will be stored in a single csv file titled **titi_monkey_data.csv**.
 After each run of a training session or experiment, results will be appended to this file.

+## Tips and Things to Note

+- Press escape at anytime during a phase 0 (circle training) run to exit the program.
+During any of the other training types, press escape once the stimulus has been displayed after the hold phase delay.

 ## Architecture Overview